programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Repeat this process for the other folders in the dataset.
 After the second time, you will need to click "+ Add a class" for each new folder.

-{% include figure.html filename="add_classes.png" alt="Visual description of figure image" caption="Figure 6.
+{% include figure.html filename="add_classes.png" alt="
+An image showcasing the Google Teachable Machine interface.
+On the left, there is an option to upload files and on the right are all the images of aircraft currently being loaded.
+The label has been changed to aircraft." caption="Figure 4.
 Adding classes to Google Teachable Machine." %}

 Once you have finished uploading the images, you can adjust various parameters for how the model should be trained by clicking on "Advanced" under Training.
 Here you will see options for epochs, batch size, and learning rate.

-{% include figure.html filename="advanced_settings.png" alt="Visual description of figure image" caption="Figure 7.
+{% include figure.html filename="advanced_settings.png" alt="Showcases the advanced settings tab.
+There are options that the user can set through a drop down menu for epochs, batch size, and learning rate" caption="Figure 5.
 Advanced settings in Google Teachable Machine." %}

 An epoch refers to the number of times that each image is fed through the neural network during training.
 Because each image is fed through multiple times, we don't actually need a large number of sample images.
 You may be wondering why we don't just set the epoch ridiculously high so that our model works through the dataset a greater number of times.
 The chief reason is "overfitting."